aweeraman/debian-ksh/README.md

 Destination directories with whitespace or shell pattern characters in their pathnames are not yet supported.

+If a dynamically linked version of ksh and associated commands has been built, then the `install` subcommand will prefer that: commands, dynamic libraries and associated header files will be installed then.
+To install the statically linked version instead (and skip the header files), either delete the `dyn` subdirectory, or export `AST_NO_DYLIB=y` before building to prevent it from being created in the first place.

 ## What is ksh93?

 The following is the official AT&T description from 1993 that came with the